-Apple is making it easier than ever to build iOS apps and games for iPhone and iPad, and even Apple Watch games.
-Thanks to the company's Xcode 7 development environment, Swift programming language and tools like Metal, now is a great time to get started with iOS app and game development.
+Apple is making it easier than ever for beginners to get started with app development.
+Thanks to the company's Xcode 8 development environment, Swift programming language and tools like Metal, now is a great time to make iPhone apps and games for iPhone and iPad, and even Apple Watch games.

 There's a lot to be said for iPhone and iPad app development.
-Unlike when you're building a website, you get access to the full features of the iPhone and iPad, and Apple opened up even more of the iPhone and iPad to developers in iOS 8 and iOS 9.
+Unlike when you're building a website, you get access to the full features of the iPhone and iPad, so can use their technology to your advantage.
 More importantly, you can charge money for games.
 Build a good app, and you could strike gold (or at least make a good living).

 The first thing you need to do is to head over to the Apple Developer Connection and click Member Center and Register.
 Registering as an Apple developer will give you access to support materials, and enable you to register iOS devices with Apple so they can run your test apps.

 You can sign in with your own Apple ID (recommended if you're a single developer), or you can create an Apple ID just for the developer account (recommended if you are developing for a company).

 You don't have to pay Apple to register as a developer.
 You can sign up and gain access to all the developer tools for the current retail version of iOS.
 The basic registration is fine for developing and testing an app, although you will need to sign up with Apple for membership (£69 per year) if you want to sell apps.

 An Apple Developer Membership also gives you access to beta versions of software such as iOS 10 and Xcode 8.

 Have a plan before you create your app or game